survivejs/webpack-book/manuscript/extending/01_loaders.md

 {pagebreak}

-You could apply the logic as below:
+Apply the logic as below:

 **loaders/demo-loader.js**